 Banana Pudding Cupcakes

-A perfect cupcake replicating that classic dessert filled with pastry cream and Nilla wafers, topped with a light and fluffy buttercream and caremelized banana.
+A perfect cupcake replicating that classic dessert filled with vanilla pastry cream and Nilla wafers, topped with a light and fluffy buttercream and caramelized banana.

 - Prep Time: 30 minutes